 BIBLE & DEVOTIONAL BEFORE PHONE

 Our attention and consciousness is constantly tethered to our phones.
 During Advent, consider the practice of reading and reflecting on the Bible before you pick up your phone.
 Perhaps you can charge your phone overnight in another room and have a bible next to your bed instead.
-If you use your phone to read the Bible, turn it on do not disturb so you are uninterrupted, or perhaps simply use our guide from our writers for your daily readings.
+If you use your phone to read the Bible, turn it on do not disturb so you are uninterrupted, or perhaps simply use our guide for your daily readings.

 NO PHONE WAITING